-Through our facilities, we are stimulating the Nigerian poultry and fish farming sector by providing local farmers and distributors with high-quality feed and chicks at competitive prices.
+Through our facilities, we’re stimulating the Nigerian poultry and fish-farming sector by providing local farmers and distributors with high-quality feed and chicks at competitive prices.
 We offer training for farmers on best poultry practices and create thousands of direct and indirect rural employment opportunities.

-The Animal Feeds and Protein business builds on our existing strengths in sourcing maize and soy for the mills.
-We utilise by-product from our wheat-milling business, and achieve synergies from cross-sharing with our other operations in Nigeria.
+The Animal Feeds and Protein Business builds on our existing strengths in sourcing maize and soy for the mills.
+We utilise by-products from our Wheat-Milling Business, and achieve synergies from cross-sharing with our other operations in Nigeria.